getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 - If this user leaves the org or their permissions change, the integration can break.
 A Sentry Integrations App, on the other hand, is a separate, independent entity with its own permissions.
 - OAuth apps and Auth Tokens permit the user to access other Sentry organizations they belong to, so there is limited isolation.
 - Actions taken in Sentry will connect to this user rather than the integration/app.
-For example, if your alerting integration automatically assigns issues to a teammate, it will appear in the history as “Alice assigned Bob issue XYZ” rather than “<Your Sentry Integration apps> assigned Bob issue XYZ.”
+For example, if your alerting integration automatically assigns issues to a teammate, it will appear in the history as “Alice assigned Bob issue XYZ” rather than “&lt;Your Sentry Integration apps&gt; assigned Bob issue XYZ.”

 **Managing Webhooks**